BenioffOceanInitiative/TrashWheel/README.md

 ## Redeployment & Updating

-**Manual Redeployment:**
+**Manual Redeployment when Updating Cloud Run Functions or CVAT Client:**
 - To update production:
+  1. Manually update the Cloud Run functions on GCP.

+**Planned Improvements:**
+- Consider using GitHub Actions to automatically push changes to Cloud Run functions upon merging to the main branch.

+**Manual Redeployment when Updating startup.sh:**
+- To update production:
   1. Create a new VM instance template by selecting the current one and clicking **"Create Similar"**.
   2. In the **Management** section, update the startup script.
   3. Update the `INSTANCE_TEMPLATE_NAME` environment variable in the `baltimore-auto-annotation` Cloud Run function.

+**Deployment for Other Script Updates:**
+- Any other script change will be pulled automatically from the main branch, no deployment process needed.

 **Planned Improvements:**
-- Automate the update of the instance template and runtime variables by fetching the latest `startup.sh` directly from the repository.
+- Automate the provision of the instance template and runtime variables by fetching the latest `startup.sh` directly from the repository.
-- Consider using GitHub Actions to automatically push changes to Cloud Run functions upon merging to the main branch.

 ---